First-Mover Bias in Gradient Boosting Explanations: Mechanism, Detection, and Resolution: Results

 \begin{itemize} \item \textbf{Dependent methods} (Single Best, LSM, Ensemble SHAP): stability $0.938$--$0.964$.
 Each relies on a single optimization trajectory or a single sequentially-constructed ensemble. \item \textbf{Independent methods} (\dash{}, Stochastic Retrain): stability $\approx 0.977$.
 Each averages SHAP values across independently trained models. \end{itemize}

-The gap between tiers ($\sim$0.01--0.04) dwarfs the gap within the independent tier ($\sim$0.001).
-This supports the view that the operative mechanism is independence between explained models, not any particular aggregation strategy or hyperparameter diversification.
+The gap between tiers ($\sim$0.01--0.04) dwarfs the gap within the independent tier ($< 0.001$).
+Indeed, Stochastic Retrain achieves marginally higher stability than \dash{} at every $\rhovar$ level ($\Delta \approx +0.001$, not significant), confirming that model independence---not \dash{}'s specific selection mechanism---is the primary driver of stability recovery. \dash{}'s contributions beyond independence are efficiency ($K_{\text{eff}} \approx 12$ vs.\ $K = 30$ for SR) and equitable attribution spreading (see below).

 \paragraph{The role of diversity selection.} Within the independent tier, Random Selection ($0.976$) nearly matches \dash{} ($0.977$), suggesting that MaxMin diversity selection contributes minimally to stability beyond what random sampling from the filtered population already provides.
-The primary value of diversity selection is therefore not stability but equity: \dash{}'s within-group CV ($0.176$) is lower than Random Selection's ($0.187$), indicating that deliberate diversity in feature utilization patterns produces more equitable credit distribution (though this comparison has not been formally significance-tested).
-Practitioners who need only stability can use random selection from a performance-filtered population; those who also require equitable attributions benefit from the full \dash{} pipeline.
+The primary value of diversity selection is therefore not stability but equity: \dash{}'s within-group CV ($0.176$) is significantly lower than Random Selection's ($0.187$; Wilcoxon $p < 0.001$, Cohen's $d = -0.37$), confirming that deliberate diversity in feature utilization patterns produces more equitable credit distribution within the filtered-population framework.
+This equity advantage is consistent across all $\rhovar$ levels ($p < 0.05$ at every level tested).
+The \dash{} vs.\ SR comparison on equity is \emph{not} significant ($p = 0.44$), indicating that the equity benefit is specific to diversity-aware selection, not to the overall pipeline design relative to seed averaging.
+Practitioners who need only stability can use random selection from a performance-filtered population; those who also require equitable attributions benefit from MaxMin diversity selection.

+\paragraph{Variance decomposition.} To directly quantify the role of model-selection randomness, we conduct a fully crossed $7 \times 7$ factorial experiment (7 data seeds $\times$ 7 model seeds = 49 cells) and decompose total variance via two-way ANOVA.
+For Single Best, model selection accounts for $40.6\%$ of total variance---comparable to the $37.6\%$ from data sampling---confirming that model-selection noise is a dominant instability source. \dash{} shifts the variance budget decisively: data accounts for $73.6\%$ of total variance while model selection drops to $16.2\%$, a $60\%$ reduction in the model-selection sum of squares ($0.636 \to 0.089$).
+The residual (interaction + noise) likewise decreases from $21.8\%$ to $10.2\%$.
+Table~\ref{tab:anova} reports the full ANOVA decomposition with $F$-statistics.
+Both data and model effects are highly significant for both methods ($p < 10^{-5}$).
+The key contrast is between methods: Single Best's model $F = 11.2$ slightly exceeds its data $F = 10.3$ (model-dominated), while \dash{}'s data $F = 43.4$ dwarfs its model $F = 9.5$ (data-dominated).
+This shift confirms that independence-based averaging cancels the arbitrary feature choices that dominate single-model explanations.